 2. Color Changes

-“One of the most common concerns I hear from patients is worry about the change of poop color,” says Dr. Linda Lee, director of the Johns Hopkins Integrative Medicine and Digestive Center.
+“One of the most common concerns I hear from patients is worry about the change of poop color,” says Dr. Linda Lee.
 The color of stool is impacted by the foods you eat and the kind of bacteria living in your colon.

 “There are a lot of food colorings added to what we eat and drink, so of course the color of your stool is then going to change,” says Lee.
 “When I perform a colonoscopy, I can actually tell what color the beverage was they used to take the prep.”